newtonmunene99/hexbot/README.md

 ![](https://user-images.githubusercontent.com/212941/59164532-12317e00-8ac3-11e9-88ee-2d1248f17e7a.png)

 Job well done.
-We all have to start somewhere!
+We all have to start somewhere.

 Now let's make it more interesting...